code-collabo/node-mongo-cli/README.md

 #### Contributing to node-mongo
 * See [contributor guide](https://code-collabo.gitbook.io/docs/contributor-guide/contributor-guide) which contains ***contributing.md***, ***CODE_OF_CONDUCT***, ***git workflow*** and ***project development setup*** to help you get started.

-## Resources
-You can [use these resources](https://code-collabo.gitbook.io/docs/contributor-guide/node-mongo-project/resources) as guide while contributing to the project.
-Appreciation goes to authors [@dkundel](https://github.com/dkundel), [@academind](https://github.com/academind), [@CodAffection](https://github.com/CodAffection), whose awesome youTube videos and/or articles make up this list of resources, and which have been useful to building the node-mongo project so far.
-Also to [@coryhouse](https://github.com/coryhouse), author of building a javascript development environment course.

 ## Contributors ✨